PEOPLE Explains: Who Is Golfer Lucas Glover, Allegedly Attacked by Wife Following Tournament Loss?

 Authorities say Lucas told them that his wife often gets violent whenever he doesn’t play well in a tournament, according to the Miami Herald.
 However, he reportedly said there had not been a physical encounter between them this time.

-According an incident report, Glover allegedly told deputies that “when he plays a bad round of golf, Krista proceeds to start an altercation with him and telling him is a loser and a p—-, how he needs to fire everyone, and how he’d better win or her and the kids would leave him and he would never see the kids again.”
+According an incident report, Lucas allegedly told deputies that “when he plays a bad round of golf, Krista proceeds to start an altercation with him and telling him is a loser and a p—-, how he needs to fire everyone, and how he’d better win or her and the kids would leave him and he would never see the kids again.”

-St. John’s Sheriff’s deputies noted in their reports that there were cuts on Glover’s right arm and “multiple lacerations” to both of his mother’s arms and blood on her clothes, the Herald reported.
+St. Johns sheriff’s deputies noted in their reports that there were cuts on Lucas’ right arm and “multiple lacerations” to both of his mother’s arms and blood on her clothes, the Herald reported.

 Further, deputies reportedly alleged that Krista became angry and aggressive during her arrest.